"

 Mandated Reporting

-In most states, teachers are mandated reporters who must report any suspicion of child maltreatment.
+In most states, as mandated reporters, teachers must report any suspicion of child maltreatment.
 Child maltreatment includes harm caused to a child by neglect, physical or sexual abuse, child endangerment, mental injury, or threats of injury.
-This is especially important for those working with students with disabilities to be aware of, as children with disabilities are three times more likely to experience abuse or neglect compared to children without disabilities (Jones et al., 2012).
+Awareness of mandated reporting is especially important for those working with students with disabilities because children with disabilities are three times more likely to experience abuse or neglect compared to children without disabilities (Jones et al., 2012).
 [3]

-Because of mandated reporting, teachers are legally required to report any suspicions of maltreatment or if they witness maltreatment firsthand.
-The report must be filed by the person who is told of the maltreatment, as this responsibility cannot be transferred to another person.
-After learning of maltreatment, a report must be filed within 24 hours.
+Mandated reporting legally requires teachers to report any suspicions of maltreatment or any situations where they witness maltreatment firsthand.
+The person who is told of the maltreatment must file the report within 24 hours after learning of the maltreatment.
+This responsibility cannot be transferred to another person.
 Those who fail to file a report can be held accountable by law, which could include a misdemeanor charge, loss of accreditation or licensure, or a negative mark on a background check.
 If a child discloses that they have been abused within the last three years, it needs to be reported within 24 hours in the same manner as current maltreatment.

-When teachers find themselves in this situation, they are protected in many ways: supervisors and administrators are not able to prevent or discourage reports from being filed, as it is mandated by law; reports of this nature are reported in good faith, which means that the person reporting the claim has reason to believe that maltreatment is truly occurring; and lastly, the family of the child will not be informed of who made the report.
+When teachers find themselves in this situation, they are protected in many ways.
+Because of the law’s mandate, supervisors and administrators cannot prevent or discourage filing of reports.
+Reports of this nature are reported in good faith, which means that the person reporting the claim has reason to believe that maltreatment is truly occurring.
+Last, the child’s family will not be informed of who made the report.
 If teachers ever suspect that a child is in imminent danger, they need to call 9-1-1.

-The Readiness and Emergency Management for Schools Technical Assistance Center has created a tool that allows users to review some of the mandates adopted by each state.
-While the list of mandates for each state is not exhaustive, it provides an understanding of the expectations set forth by each state.
-If you want to know if your state has a mandated reporting law for educators, visit your state’s Education Department’s website.
+The Readiness and Emergency Management for Schools Technical Assistance Center has created a tool that allows users to review some of each state’s mandates.
+While not exhaustive, the list of mandates for each state provides an understanding of that state’s expectations.
+Want to know if your state has a mandated reporting law for educators?
+Visit the website of your state’s education department.

 The District as Your Employer

-While public school teachers are technically considered state employees, they work for the school districts they serve, and as such, teachers must be aware of the guidelines and expectations set forth by the districts.
-As explained in the sections above, the federal government tends to provide the laws and guidance needed to serve students, and the state government provides oversight to ensure these laws are implemented within the individualized context of the given state.
-School districts dictate the curricula that are taught, create and enforce discipline policies for students to follow, and identify how to spend state-allocated funds.
+While technically considered state employees, public school teachers work for the school districts they serve, and as such, teachers must be aware of the school district’s guidelines and expectations.
+As a reminder, the federal government tends to provide the necessary laws and guidance to serve students, and the state government provides oversight to ensure the implementation of these laws within the context of any given state.
+School districts dictate curricula, create and enforce discipline policies for students to follow, and identify how to spend state-allocated funds.

 Practice iconPractice